Ozone layer: Depletion

 The ozone layer can be depleted by free radical catalysts, including nitric oxide (NO), nitrous oxide (N2O), hydroxyl (OH), atomic chlorine (Cl), and atomic bromine (Br).
 While there are natural sources for all of these species, the concentrations of chlorine and bromine increased markedly in recent decades because of the release of large quantities of man-made organohalogen compounds, especially chlorofluorocarbons (CFCs) and bromofluorocarbons.
-These highly stable compounds are capable of surviving the rise to the stratosphere, where Cl and Br radicals are liberated by the action of ultraviolet light.
+Atmospheric components are not sorted out by weight in the homosphere because of wind-driven mixing that extends to an altitude of about 90 km, well above the ozone layer.
+So despite being heavier than diatomic nitrogen and oxygen, these highly stable compounds rise into the stratosphere, where Cl and Br radicals are liberated by the action of ultraviolet light.
 Each radical is then free to initiate and catalyze a chain reaction capable of breaking down over 100,000 ozone molecules.
 By 2009, nitrous oxide was the largest ozone-depleting substance (ODS) emitted through human activities.

 The breakdown of ozone in the stratosphere results in reduced absorption of ultraviolet radiation.
-Consequently, unabsorbed and dangerous ultraviolet radiation is able to reach the Earth's surface at a higher intensity.
+Consequently, unabsorbed and dangerous ultraviolet radiation reaches the Earth's surface at a higher intensity.
 Ozone levels have dropped by a worldwide average of about 4 percent since the late 1970s.
 For approximately 5 percent of the Earth's surface, around the north and south poles, much larger seasonal declines have been seen, and are described as "ozone holes".
-Let it be known that the "ozone holes" are actually patches in the ozone layer in which the ozone is thinner.
+"Ozone holes" are actually patches in the ozone layer in which the ozone is thinner.
 The thinnest parts of the ozone are at the polar points of Earth's axis.
-The discovery of the annual depletion of ozone above the Antarctic was first announced by Joe Farman, Brian Gardiner and Jonathan Shanklin, in a paper which appeared in Nature on May 16, 1985.
+The discovery of the annual depletion of ozone above the Antarctic was first announced by Joe Farman, Brian Gardiner, and Jonathan Shanklin, in a paper which appeared in Nature on May 16, 1985.